 How much does it cost?

-The Registration fee for the Fall 2015 season is $130 per player for registration (prior to May 2nd) and $180 per player late player registration.
+The Registration fee for the Fall 2017 season is $127.50 per player for registration (prior to July 1st) and $177.50 per player late player registration.
 Keep in mind National adds on the $17.50 player fee at checkout.

 What does the cost cover?

 Players get a uniform (shirt, shorts, and socks) at the beginning of the season and trophies at the end.